GreptimeTeam/docs/docs/en/v0.4/user-guide/concepts/features-that-you-concern.md

 ## Does GreptimeDB support updates?

 Sort of.
 The updates can be effectively performed by insertions.
-If the primary keys have identical column values, the old data will be replaced with the new one.
-The primary keys in GreptimeDB are mostly like the series in other TSDBs.
+If the primary keys and time index have identical column values, the old data will be replaced with the new one.
+The primary keys with time index in GreptimeDB are mostly like the series in other TSDBs.

 The performance of updates is the same as insertion, but too many updates may hurt query performance.